Andy4495/GitHub-Actions-and-act/README.md

   - Arduino [`compile-sketches`][8] workflow with matrix build definitions for various hardware platforms.
   - Update the matrix list as needed for the repo being compiled.
 - [check-links][14]
-  - Checks for dead links in Markdown files.
+  - Checks for dead links in Markdown files using the [lychee tool][75].
 Automatically runs once a month.
 - [arduino-lint][15]
-  - Used with libraries published to the Arduino library manager to confirm that they meet the Arduino Library Spec rules.
+  - Used with libraries published to the Arduino library manager to validate that they conform to the Arduino Library Spec rules.
   - This workflow as written does not work with `act` because it requires the `GITHUB_TOKEN` secret which `act` does not supply by default.
 This could be fixed with a little extra code and some local setup, but I don't find this necessary because the [arduino-lint tool][33] can be easily run directly from the command line:

     ```shell